maliMirkec/personal-website/site/articles/form-data-doesn-t-work-well-with-disabled-fieldset-elements.md

   - javascript
   - forms
 thumbnail: FormData_doesn_t_include_disabled_fieldsets_vzyasd
-old_description: If you want to disable the fieldset element, you should do it after using the FormData constructor.
+descriptionAlt: If you want to disable the fieldset element, you should do it after using the FormData constructor.
 description: Discover the issue with form data and disabled fieldset elements in this comprehensive article.
 Learn how to effectively handle form data in web dev projects.
 type: articles-item
 sections2: